Minnesota man asked to leave Southwest flight after critical tweet

 Duff Watson said he was flying from Denver to Minneapolis on Sunday and tried to board in a spot for frequent flyer privileges he held and take his sons, ages 6 and 9, with him, even though they had a later spot to board the plane.

-The agent told him that he would have to wait if he wanted to board with his children.
+The agent told him that he would have to wit if wanted to board with his children.
 Watson replied that he had boarded early with them before and then sent out a tweet that read “RUDEST AGENT IN DENVER.
 KIMBERLY S. GATE C39.
 NOT HAPPY @SWA.”

 Watson told TV broadcaster KARE in Minneapolis on Wednesday that after he boarded, an announcement came over the plane asking his family to exit the aircraft.
 Once at the gate, the agent said that unless the tweet was deleted, police would be called and the family would not be allowed back onboard.